pyvec/naucse.python.cz/lessons/beginners-en/while/index.md

             break
     print()
 ```
-`Break` will jump out of the inner loop back to the outer loop
+`Break` will jump out of the inner loop and back to the outer loop
 when <var>i</var> is less or equal than <var>j</var>.

 Back to `while`!
-Can you write following program?
+Can you write the following program?

 ## 21

 * You start with 0 points
-* On each round, the computer shows how many points you have, and asks if you want to continue
+* In each round, the computer shows how many points you have, and asks if you want to continue
 * If you answer ‘No’, the game ends.
 * If you answer ‘Yes’, the computer ‘turns a card’ (randomly selects a number from 2 to 10)
  and adds its value to the current points.